-The answer is – yes and no. It depends on which company, the reasons it is raising an IPO, how is the IPO priced – is it cheap or expensive.
-Most importantly, where does this IPO investment fit in your investment goals?
+The answer is – yes and no. It depends on which company, the reasons it is raising an IPO, and how is the IPO priced – is it cheap or expensive.
+Most importantly, where does this IPO investment fit into your investment goals?

-Initial public offerings can gather a lot of buzz, as we saw in 2020, but investors should think twice before blindly buying upcoming IPO stocks.
+Initial public offerings can gather a lot of buzzes, as we saw in 2020, but investors should think twice before blindly buying upcoming IPO stocks.